mdn/content/files/en-us/web/html/element/th/index.md

 This element includes the [global attributes](/en-US/docs/Web/HTML/Global_attributes).

 - `abbr`
-  - : This attribute contains a short abbreviated description of the header cell's content.
+  - : Contains a short abbreviated description of the header cell's content.
 Some user-agents, such as speech readers, may present this description before the content itself.
 - `colspan`
-  - : This attribute contains a non-negative integer value that indicates for how many columns the header cell extends.
+  - : Contains a non-negative integer value that indicates for how many columns the header cell extends.
 Its default value is `1`.
-Values higher than 1000 will be considered as incorrect and will be set to the default value (1).
+Values higher than 1000 will be considered as incorrect and will be set to the default value (`1`).
 - `headers`
-  - : This attribute contains a list of space-separated strings, each corresponding to the **id** attribute of the `<th>` elements that apply to this element.
+  - : Contains a list of space-separated strings, each corresponding to the `id` attribute of the `<th>` elements that apply to this element.
 - `rowspan`
-  - : This attribute contains a non-negative integer value that indicates for how many rows the header cell extends.
+  - : Contains a non-negative integer value that indicates for how many rows the header cell extends.
 Its default value is `1`; if its value is set to `0`, it extends until the end of the table section ({{HTMLElement("thead")}}, {{HTMLElement("tbody")}}, {{HTMLElement("tfoot")}}, even if implicitly defined), that the cell belongs to.
 Values higher than 65534 are clipped down to 65534.
 - `scope`

-  - : This {{Glossary("enumerated", "enumerated")}} attribute defines the cells that the header (defined in the `<th>`) element relates to.
-Possible values are:
+  - : Defines the cells that the header (defined in the `<th>`) element relates to.
+Possible {{Glossary("enumerated", "enumerated")}} values are:

     - `row`: the header relates to all cells of the row it belongs to;
     - `col`: the header relates to all cells of the column it belongs to;